mseminatore/TeslaJS/README.md

 This sample is an Express app that mimics (mocks) the Tesla servers and implements the full REST API surface area.

->Note that the app is currently very basic and always returns success results.
+>Note that the app is still basic and almost always returns success results.
 It does not validate input parameters including
->the OAuth token.
-It also does not track state changes on the server.
-The goal is to eventually provide a web interface for
+>the OAuth token and vehicleID.
+It does track state changes on the server.
+The goal is to eventually provide a web
->both viewing and changing state values that are to be returned to enable sophisticated test scenarios.
+>interface for both viewing and changing state values that are to be returned to enable sophisticated test scenarios.

 Usage: